marcosborges/template-terraform-loadtest-distributed-jmeter/README.md

 6. Put your jmx load scripts in the plans folder.

-7. Set the name of script file plan script and subnet in the provisioning module entrypoint at `iac/main.tf`;
+7. Set the name of script file plan script and subnet in the provisioning module at `iac/main.tf`;

 8. Run manual workflow `02-manual-terraform-plan` to visualize the plan result.